Hexalantes/Debueis/README.md

-# Pardus The Archean Beta 3 "Zen"
+# Pardus The Archean Beta 4
 that's the releng, not compiled.

 !
 This project is still in Beta phase and available for testing purposes, use at your own risk !